ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 }
 ```

 Notice how the components are free to perform serialization in the way they see fit.
-The only requirement imposed by the `Pipeline` is the presence of two top-level keys, `type` and `init_parameters`, which are necessary for the pipeline to deserialize each component into the correct class.
+The only requirement imposed by Canals is the presence of two top-level keys, `type` and `init_parameters`, which are necessary for the pipeline to deserialize each component into the correct class.

 This is useful, especially if the component's state includes some non-trivial values, such as objects, API keys, or other special values.
 Pipeline no longer needs to know how to serialize everything the Components may contain: the task is fully delegated to them, which always knows best what needs to be done.

 ## But... do we need any of this?

-Having done a tour of the new `Pipeline` features, one might have noticed one detail.
-There's a bit more work involved in using a Pipeline than there was before: you can't just chain every component after every other.
+Having done a tour of Canals features, one might have noticed one detail.
+Pipelines now are a bit harder to use than before: you can't just chain every component after every other.
 There are connections to be made, validation to perform, graphs to assemble, and so on.

-In exchange, the pipeline is now way more powerful than before.
+In exchange, the pipeline is now more powerful than before.
 Sure, but so is a plain Python script.
 Do we *really* need the Pipeline object?
 And what do we need it for?

+ETL frameworks often include an abstraction over the execution flow to make the same high-level system execute over different infrastructures, primarily for scalability and speed.
+They may leverage the abstraction to transparently distribute nodes on different machines, run them in parallel, increase throughput by adding replicas and other similar operations.

+For now, Canals doesn't provide anything of this kind.
+While we don't exclude that in the future, this abstraction may serve this purpose, there are a few other benefits that the pipeline is providing us right now:

 - **Validation**.
 While components normally validate their inputs and outputs, the pipeline does all the validation before the components run, even before loading heavy resources.
 This makes the whole system far less likely to fail at runtime for a simple input/output mismatch, which can be priceless for complex applications.

 - **Serialization**.
 Redistributing code is always tricky: redistributing a JSON file is much safer.
 Pipelines make it possible to represent complex systems in a readable JSON file that can be edited, shared, stored, deployed, and re-deployed on different backends at need.

-- **Drawing**: The new Pipeline offers a way to see your system clearly and automatically, which is often very handy for debugging, inspecting the system, and collaborating on the pipeline's design.
+- **Drawing**: Canals offers a way to see your system clearly and automatically, which is often very handy for debugging, inspecting the system, and collaborating on the pipeline's design.

 - On top of this, the pipeline abstraction promotes flatter API surfaces by discouraging components nesting one within the other and providing easy-to-use, single-responsibility components that are easy to reason about.

 Having said all of this, however, we don't believe that the pipeline design makes Haystack win or lose.
 Pipelines are just a bonus on top of what provides the real value: a broad set of components that reliably perform well-defined tasks.
 That's why the Component API does not make the `run()` method awkward to use outside of a Pipeline: calling `Sum.run(values=[1, 2, 3])` feels Pythonic outside of a pipeline and always will.